Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Introduction

 For the mutation class $\sfs=\sfs(\mathfrak{sl}_2,\Sigma)$, such quantum duality maps are constructed via the skein theory.
 The classical duality maps are constructed by Fock--Goncharov \cite{FG03} when $\Sigma$ has empty boundary.
 In the quantum setting, in the $\cO_q(\X_{\sfs^\vee})$-side, when $\Sigma$ has empty boundary, first Bonahon--Wong \cite{BonahonWong11} made a progress by defining a \emph{quantum trace map} from the ``stated'' Kauffman bracket skein algebra on $\Sigma$ to the ``square-root'' of the quantized algebra $\cO_q(\X_{\sfs^\vee})$.
 This has been upgraded to a quantum duality map $\A_\sfs(\bZ^T) \to \cO_q(\X_{\sfs^\vee})$ by Allegretti--Kim \cite{AllegrettiKim17}, by composing with a skein realization of each integral $\A$-lamination.
 On the $\cO_q(\A_{\sfs^\vee})$-side, when $\Sigma$ has no punctures, a quantum duality map $\X_\sfs(\bZ^T) \to \cO_q(\A_{\sfs^\vee})$ is worked out by Musiker--Schiffler--Williams \cite{MSW11,MSW13}, and finally established by Thurston \cite{ThurstonD14} by adding the loop elements to the Muller's work we mentioned above.
 There are also related works in the skein theory side.
 L\^{e}~\cite{TTQLe18, TTQLe19} gave an inclusion of the Muller's skein algebra ($\cO_q(\A_{\sfs^\vee})$-side) into the stated skein algebra ($\cO_q(\X_{\sfs^\vee})$-side), and obtained the explicit formula of the quantum trace map for certain simple loops.
 Costantino--L\^{e}~\cite{CL} proved that the stated skein algebra of a biangle is isomorphic to the quantized coordinate ring of $\mathrm{SL}_{2}(\bC)$ and studied the correspondence of some algebraic structures.

 The duality maps for the mutation class $\sfs=\sfs(\mathfrak{sl}_3,\Sigma)$ are recently intensively studied.
-Douglas--Sun \cite{DS20,DS20b} developed a theory on the $\mathfrak{sl}_3$-$\A$-laminations in terms of $\mathfrak{sl}_3$-webs (without endpoints on marked points) by defining their tropical $\A$-coordinates, based on the ideas of Xie \cite{Xie} from the viewpoint of Fock--Goncharov duality.
-A corresponding $\mathfrak{sl}_3$-skein algebra (with certain boundary skein relations) and another coordinate system of $\mathfrak{sl}_3$-webs are considered by Frohman--Sikora \cite{FrohmanSikora20}.
+Douglas--Sun \cite{DS20,DS20b} developed a theory on the bounded $\mathfrak{sl}_3$-laminations in terms of $\mathfrak{sl}_3$-webs (without endpoints on marked points) by defining their tropical $\A$-coordinates, based on the ideas of Xie \cite{Xie} from the viewpoint of Fock--Goncharov duality.
+Another coordinate systems of $\mathfrak{sl}_3$-webs are considered by Frohman--Sikora \cite{FrohmanSikora20}.
 A stated $\mathfrak{sl}_{3}$-skein algebra was also defined by Higgins~\cite{Higgins20}.
 Then a quantum duality map $\A_\sfs(\bZ^T) \to \cO_q(\X_{\sfs^\vee})$ has been established by Kim \cite{Kim20}, using the Douglas--Sun coordinates.

 Now our work in this paper can be regarded as a first step to constructing a duality map on the $\cO_q(\A_{\sfs^\vee})$-side.
-The tropical $\X$-coordinates of $\mathfrak{sl}_3$-webs (an $\mathfrak{sl}_3$-analogue of the lamination shear coordinates) will be introduced in \cite{IK}.
+The tropical $\X$-coordinates of unbounded $\mathfrak{sl}_3$-laminations (an $\mathfrak{sl}_3$-analogue of the lamination shear coordinates) is introduced in \cite{IK}.
+For an unpunctured surface, a one-to-one correspondence between the integral $\mathfrak{sl}_3$-laminations and our basis webs is given there, proposing a conjectural construction of quantum duality map $\X_\bs(\bZ^T) \to \cO_q(\A_{\bs^\vee})$.

+For the mutation class $\sfs=\sfs(\mathfrak{sp}_4,\Sigma)$, the comparison of quantum cluster and skein algebras as in this paper is carried out in \cite{IYsp4}.
+A study on the bounded $\mathfrak{sp}_4$-laminations is also on-going \cite{ISY}.